gitbucket/gitbucket-news/_posts/2017-01-08-lets-begin-scala-with-gitbucket.md

 ## View template (Twirl)

 GitBucket is adopting [Twirl](https://www.playframework.com/documentation/2.5.x/ScalaTemplates) as view template.
-This had been a part of Play Framework originally.
-We can embeds Scala code to HTML in Twirl template.
+This had been part of Play Framework originally.
+We can embed Scala code to HTML in Twirl template.

-The basic Scala syntax is not do difficult.
-If you have experience of other programming languages such as JavaScript or Ruby, you will be able to understand it.
+The basic Scala syntax is not too difficult.
+If you have experience in other programming languages such as Java, JavaScript or Ruby, you will be able to understand it.

-I recommend you to use IDE if you want to edit Scala code.
+I recommend you to use an IDE if you want to edit Scala code.
 But if you edit only view templates, text editors such as vim or sublime text are enough (In fact, I'm using sublime text with [ensime](http://ensime.org/editors/sublime/) plug-in).

 Twirl is similar to JSP or ERB.
-It recognize parts after `@` as Scala code and process them in nice touch.
+It recognizes parts after `@` as Scala code and process them in nice touch.
 File extension must be `.scala.html` and put under `src/main/twirl/gitbucket/core`.

 As a test, modify `src/main/twirl/gitbucket/core/main.scala.html` a little and reload your browser.
 You will see a modified result.

 - If `@` appears, there are Scala for a while.
 In particular:
   - Variable name:

     ```html
     <h1>@value1</h1>
     ```

   - Function name + arguments:

     ```html
     <h1>@func1(value1)</h1>
     ```

   - Function name (+ arguments) + block:

     ```html
     <ol>@func1(value1){ value2 => <li>@value2</li> }</o1>
     ```

   - Match expression:

     ```html
-    <p>@value1 match { case condisiton-expression => <span>@condition</span> }</p>
+    <p>@value1 match { case condition-expression => <span>@condition</span> }</p>
     ```

   - Brackets:

     ```html
     <h1>@(value1 + value2)</h1>
     ```